privacybydesign/attribute-index/README.markdown

 # Attribute index

-Generate documentation for the IRMA scheme manager.
+Generate documentation for the Yivi scheme manager.
 You can browse a live version [over here](https://privacybydesign.foundation/attribute-index/en/).

 ## Installing